sachinrastogi12/KroopAI-Assignment/README.md

 * now you will redirected to "http://localhost:3000/book/list" where you can list all the book you want with author name, year, number of copies available & here you can delete, update or go back to previous page

-c </br>now you will redirected to "http://localhost:3000/book/list" where you can list all the book you want with author name, year, number of copies available & here you can delete, update or go back to previous page
+* now you will redirected to "http://localhost:3000/book/list" where you can list all the book you want with author name, year, number of copies available & here you can delete, update or go back to previous page

 ![Alt](Images/list.PNG)